auca/com.122-119/HowToDoHomework.md

 Tasks, which tell you to implement code in a certain way, are code-checked manually.
 If task says that you need write code using special function or in a certain style - that means it is **required**.
 Your implementation would be checked.
 If you fail to follow the requirement, the task will be graded with 0.

+### Formatting issues

+This time policy regarding the output format of your lab tasks became harsher.
+Please follow the specified output format.
+Any cases of different outputs now will be considered as an error and will result in getting 0 for the specified problem.
+Note: tasks with undertmined output (random numbers, time related outputs, etc.) are not falling into this category.
+Differences in the time/random value are not considered.

 ### About cheating

 All code tasks are checked against all students.
 This means that similar code samples would be detected automatically.
 Further audit would be done manually by TA. **Lowering case, changing variable/function/class names, order of variables/functions, or any other trick would not work**.
 The code checking id done in absolute way, as well as semantically, logically.